Machine learning customer service ↓

 This one is for tenor saxophone and features Erwan Lamer on drums and Hugo Flux on guitar

 Further explorations in sound poetry and sound landscapes have led to these poems

 and to this LP with French sound artist Christian Renou

-Other mechanically produced music has worked with random processes such as this piece that uses ping pong balls bounced by a fan inside a steel drum and rusted, intermittently working motors.
+Other mechanically produced sounds have worked with random processes such as this piece that uses ping pong balls bounced by a fan inside a steel drum and rusted, intermittently working motors.